Overview

 - answer questions

-After the session, residents will be asked to complete a survey to indicate whether they support or oppose the proposal.
+After the session, property owners will be invited to provide feedback through a survey to indicate support or objcetion to the proposal.

 Council reviews: